davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     - Finally, `code hwk1.c` opens a new file called `hwk1.c` inside your VS code editor.

-    - Of course, you could've done all that using VS Code's file explorer on the left-hand panel, but it's important to make sure that your terminal is opened *in* that new project directory when you're ready to compile.

-2. With `hwk1.c` open in your editor, put in the following "hello world" code and save it.
+2. With the blank `hwk1.c` opened in your editor, write a main function to fill in the code to print "hello world" ten times.

-    ```c
-    #include <stdio.h>

-    int main(int argc, char *argv[]) {
-      // TODO -- fill in the code to print "hello world" ten times

-      return 0;
-    }
-    ```

-3. Go back down to the terminal window to compile and run it:
+3. When you're ready to compile and test, go back down to the terminal window to compile and run it:

     ```bash
     $ gcc -Wall -g hwk1.c
     ```
     `gcc` invokes the GNU C Compiler (gcc) to run.
 The `-Wall` flag instructs it to display all compiler warnings (even if the code ultimately compiles.)
 The `-g` flag generates debugging information for debuggers that we'll use later on.

-    The runnable executable (binary) file that is produced is called `a.out`.
+4. If all goes well the runnable executable (binary) file that is produced is called `a.out`.
 Type `ls` on the terminal to make sure it's there.
 If you don't see `a.out`, that means the compilation failed and there was a syntax error that need to fix.
 To run it, use the command `./<executable-file>`

     ```bash
     $ ./a.out